karheinz/sesame/README.md

 What you can do so far is:

 * create, open, close and write containers
-* list, show, add, update and delete entries
+* list, search, show, add, update and delete entries
 * add, update and delete attributes, passwords, keys and tags
 * export passwords and keys
 * generate passwords